emsuru/charlie-04-ML-deployment/README.md

 ![render](https://img.shields.io/badge/Render-0.1.0-orange)

 This app deploys the Price Prediction ML model built [here](https://github.com/emsuru/charlie-03-ML-training).

-The model is containerized with Docker, exposed through a RESTful API with FastAPI and hosted on Render.
+The model is containerized with Docker and offered to:
+- **developers** via a RESTful API with FastAPI and hosted on Render here: https://charlie-04-ml-deployment.onrender.com/docs
+- **non-technical users** via a simple web app here: https://charlie-ml.streamlit.app/

+## Developer API

 - **API endpoint**: https://charlie-04-ml-deployment.onrender.com/docs  Please note that I'm using the free hosting service from Render, which means it may take up to 1 minute or more for the page to load if it hasn't been called in a while.